andreasbm/readme/README.md

 ### Different colored lines

 If you want to change the color of the lines above headers you can change the `readme.line` field in the `package.json`.
-You can either choose `dark` or `colored` values.
+Here's an example if you want a dark line instead of the colored one.

 ```json
 {